Daniel Thomas (safety): Professional career

+Jacksonville Jaguars

-Thomas was selected by the Jacksonville Jaguars in the fifth round with the 157th pick in the 2020 NFL Draft.
+Thomas was selected by the Jacksonville Jaguars in the fifth round with the 157th pick in the 2020 NFL draft.
 Jacksonville previously acquired this selection by trading Calais Campbell to the Baltimore Ravens.
 In Week 7 against the Los Angeles Chargers, he recorded a touchdown on a blocked punt in the 39–29 loss.

 In Week 11 against the Pittsburgh Steelers, Thomas recorded his first career interception off a pass thrown by Ben Roethlisberger and made a 53-yard return during the 27–3 loss.

-He was placed on injured reserve on November 24, 2020 with an arm injury.
+He was placed on injured reserve on November 24, 2020, with an arm injury.

+On March 8, 2024, Thomas signed a two-year contract extension with the Jaguars.

+On August 26, 2025, Thomas was released by the Jaguars as part of final roster cuts.

+Detroit Lions

+On August 27, 2025, Thomas signed with the Detroit Lions.